 - Heat gently, stirring constantly, until the mixture forms a film on the back of a wooden spoon.
 You’ll be able to drag your finger over the back of the spoon and it will leave a line.
 Do not let it boil or it will separate.

-- Meanwhile, to prepare the sorbet, coarsely chop the whole clementines and place in a saucepan along with the caster sugar and water.
+- Meanwhile, to prepare the sorbet, coarsely chop 4 clementines and place in a saucepan along with 150 grams caster sugar and 300 ml water.
 Bring to the boil and simmer, with the lid on, for 10 minutes.

-- Puree with a hand blender and leave to cool before adding the lemon juice and Goldschlager.
+- Puree with a hand blender and leave to cool before adding the juice of 1/2 lemon and 2 tbsp Goldschlager.

 - Transfer the mixture to a freezerproof container and freeze for a few hours.